stefgehrig/perm_test_ci/README.md

 + Garthwaite, P. H. (1996).
 Confidence intervals from randomization tests.
 *Biometrics*, 1387-1393.

 Diagnostic plots for the search process are provided.
+An example is provided with the code.

 For feedback, suggestions and errors, please contact *stefan-gehrig[at]t-online.de*.